 - A11.
 Communication regarding the planned scope and timing of the audit may: - (a) Assist those charged with governance to understand better the consequences of the auditor's work, to discuss issues of risk and the concept of materiality with the auditor, and to identify any areas in which they may request the auditor to undertake additional procedures; and - (b) Assist the auditor to understand better the entity and its environment. - A12.
-Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they require special audit consideration.
-The communication about significant risks may assist those charged with governance in fulfilling their responsibility to oversee the financial reporting process. - A13.
-Matters communicated may include: - How the auditor plans to address the significant risks of material misstatement, whether due to fraud or error. - How the auditor plans to address areas of higher assessed risks of material misstatement. - The auditor's approach to internal control relevant to the audit. - The application of the concept of materiality in the context of an audit.8 - The nature and extent of specialized skill or knowledge needed to perform the planned audit procedures or evaluate the audit results, including the use of an auditor's expert.9 - When HKSA 701 applies, the auditor's preliminary views about matters that may be areas of significant auditor attention in the audit and therefore may be key audit matters.
+Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they were determined to be significant risks.
+The communication about significant risks may assist those charged with governance in fulfilling their responsibility to oversee the financial reporting process.

+A13.
+Matters communicated may include:

+- How the auditor plans to address the significant risks of material misstatement, whether due to fraud or error. - How the auditor plans to address areas of higher assessed risks of material misstatement. - The auditor's approach to the entity's system of internal control. - The application of the concept of materiality in the context of an audit.8 - The nature and extent of specialized skill or knowledge needed to perform the planned audit procedures or evaluate the audit results, including the use of an auditor's expert.9 - When HKSA 701 applies, the auditor's preliminary views about matters that may be areas of significant auditor attention in the audit and therefore may be key audit matters.

-7 HKSA 701, Communicating Key Audit Matters in the Independent Auditor's Report
+HKSA 701, Communicating Key Audit Matters in the Independent Auditor's Report